-H-1B petitions are temporary work visas for specialty occupations.
-They are for positions requiring theoretical or technical expertise in specialized fields for qualified foreign nationals to live and work in the U.S. Many H-1B foreign nationals have successfully gone on to apply for and obtain lawful permanent residence status (also known as, green card).
+H-1B petitions are temporary work visas for positions requiring theoretical or technical expertise in specialized fields for qualified foreign nationals to live and work in the U.S. Many H-1B foreign nationals have successfully gone on to apply for and obtain lawful permanent residence status (also known as, green card).

 Foreign nationals with at least a bachelor's degree or the equivalent (equivalent degree and/or work experience) may be sponsored for H-1B petitions.
-A broad range of positions may fall under H-1B specialty occupations.
-Each case depends on the position's overall circumstances, necessitating complex legal analysis.
+A broad range of positions may fall under H-1B specialty occupations, and each case depends on a position's own set of circumstances necessitating complex legal analysis.

-Some H-1Bs Are Not Subject to H-1B Cap or Quota
+Some H-1Bs Are Not Subject to H-1B Annual Work Visa Cap

-Not all H-1B petitions are subject to the annual visa cap or quota.
-It depends on the types of H-1B petition being filed, or the types of entity-sponsor.
+Not all H-1B petitions are subject to annual visa cap, depending on the types of H-1B petition being filed, or the types of entity-sponsor.
 For examples, foreign nationals who already have approved H-1B petitions or H-1B status may still have H-1B petitions filed for them to extend their H-1B status, or to change or add H-1B employers.
-Certain employers are cap exempt.